WillTDA/Discord.js-Akinator/READMEv3.md

 const PREFIX = "!";

-//Defining akinator options
+//Defining options

-const language = "en"; //The language to use const childMode = false; //Whether to use Akinator's Child Mode const useButtons = true; //Whether to use Discord's Buttons
+const language = "en"; //The Language of the Game const childMode = false; //Whether to use Akinator's Child Mode const useButtons = true; //Whether to use Discord's Buttons